isaureCdB/ProtNAff/README.md

 ./nalib.sh [pdbcodes.list] ["dna"/"rna"]

 The steps of ./nalib are to:

 _ download all protein-NA structures from the PDB

 _ extract relevant information units on each structure (resolution, NA type, etc) and store it into one single easiliy-searchable json file.

-_ clean up each structure (add missing atoms, list incomplete nucleotides, list HETATM, etc) _ characterize the interface (sugar/phosphate/base - protein distances, water contacts, etc).
+_ clean up each structure (add missing atoms, list incomplete nucleotides, list HETATM, etc)

+_ characterize the interface (sugar/phosphate/base - protein distances, water contacts, etc)

-_ use the 3DNA program [1] for NA structure description that gives exhaustive data in easily parsable Json format _ rearrange the data per nucleotide (eg. “nucleotides 5 to 15 make a stem-loop” → “nucleotide 5 is at position 1 in an 11-nucleotides stem-loop”)
+_ use the 3DNA program [1] for NA structure description that gives exhaustive data in easily parsable Json format

+_ rearrange the data per nucleotide (eg. “nucl 5 to 15 make a stem-loop” → “nucl 5 is at position 1 in an 11-nucl stem-loop”)

 _ optionaly: cut the NA structures into fragments (trinucleotides in our example)

 [1] X-J Lu & WK Olson.
 3DNA: a software package for the analysis, rebuilding and visualization of three‐dimensional nucleic acid structures.
 Nucleic Acids Research (2003) 31(17), 5108-21